CodyVollrath/Resume/Resume.md

 cvollrath97@gmail.com
 +1 470 223 9444

-An engineer at heart, but a developer in practice.
-I like to prioritize practicality over perfection while always thinking of ways to improve my development strategies using the latest technology, design principles, and smarter people than me.
+As a dedicated software developer with over 6 years of experience in full-stack development, I strive to make a meaningful impact on the projects I develop.
+I am passionate about creating efficient, scalable, robust, and user-friendly software solutions that drive reputation, and growth.

 [https://github.com/CodyVollrath](https://github.com/CodyVollrath)

 ---